mich2635/VSM_project_816336/README.md

-#### DEfault admin credentials :
+#### Default admin credentials :
-  user Name:admin
+  User Name:admin
-  password: admin
+  Password: admin

 #### Default SA credentials
-  id:1
-  password : prime@123
+  id:SA's ID displayed in view ,You can use different id logins to check their notifications Password : prime@123